About Tall Pines State Preserve

 Once a popular golf course, Tall Pines is 110 acres of grasslands, woodlands, small ponds and freshwater wetlands in Deptford and Mantua Townships, just south of the Borough of Wenonah.
 Mantua Creek flows through its center.
 The preserve is home to an unusually rich and diverse number of bird species.

-The asphalt golf cart paths remain in place and are handicapped-accessible.
+Over four miles of asphalt golf cart paths remain in place and are handicapped-accessible.
 Tall Pines is a great place for people to hike, jog, bird watch, cycle and experience the beauty of nature.

 Learn more about the site:

 About The Friends of Tall Pines State Preserve

 The Friends of Tall Pines is the permanent Friends organization for Tall Pines State Preserve.
 Founded in 2010 as "The Friends of Maple Ridge", our members advocated for preservation of the disused golf course instead of its conversion into a 123-unit housing development.
 We raised over $125,000 through our own efforts and helped assemble the coalition of government and private entities to complete the $3.6 million purchase from the owners.